Designing for Trust in Deep Research Agents

 Operational Efficiency & Resource Optimization

 Beyond trust, the "Decoupled Architecture" delivers tangible technical value.
 By enabling Micro-Steering, users can catch hallucinations or dead-end paths 30 seconds into a run rather than 10 minutes later.
-This prevents "runaway" agent tasks, saves expensive compute resources, and significantly reduces the total "human verification tax" required to finalize a report.
+This reduces "runaway" agent tasks, saves expensive compute resources, and significantly reduces the total "human verification tax" required to finalize a report.

 Reflection